top of page

 Does Dr. Graham see patients in office?

-Currently Dr. Graham only sees patients via Telemedicine, These are video consults.
-All new patient visits and follow up visits are conducted using Telemedicine.
+Currently, Dr. Graham only sees patients via Telemedicine (video visits) and phone visits.
+All new patient visits are conducted using Telemedicine only and cannot be done over the phone.
+Established patients may choose a Telemedicine or Phone visit for follow-ups.
 Schedule your Telemedicine visit easily online here.

 bottom of page